 Go online and offline.
 Google it, search Yelp–do whatever internet research you like–but also ask friends and family for their experiences.
 Later, we’ll talk about checking a local painter’s references; starting with a reference can shorten and simplify the job considerably.
 Also, if you’re lucky, the asking-around that you do will lead you to some of the same house painting companies that your internet research does.

-Once you have a list of, say, ten names of house painting companies, verify their credentials.
+When you have a list that doesn’t just include the first Denver house painting company you stumbled across, verify their credentials.
 If you can’t find proof that they’re licensed, bonded and insured on their websites, don’t be afraid to call them and ask how to verify that they are.
 This may knock a name or two off your list early; it’s up to you whether you’d like to replace those ones before moving on.

 Your list thusly refined, spend five minutes or so perusing each house painting company’s website.
 What can you learn about each candidate quickly and easily?
 How do they like to present themselves?
 Do they look professional?
 If so, great; if not, scritch-scratch–and the list just got shorter.